microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

     let B = <some G*FH*FW*C*Cout tensor>
     let C = conv2d(A, B, {s 1 1}, {p 0 0 1 1}, {d 1 1}, {g 2})
 ```
-In this syntax, s represents the 2 stride parameters (vertical, horizontal), p represents the 4 padding parameters (up, down, left, right), d represents the 4 dilation parameters (vertical, horizontal), g represents the number of groups.
-For details please refer to the pytorch documentation of conv2d given above.
+In this syntax, `s` represents the 2 stride parameters (vertical, horizontal), `p` represents the 4 padding parameters (up, down, left, right), `d` represents the 4 dilation parameters (vertical, horizontal), `g` represents the number of groups.
+For details please refer to the pytorch documentation of `conv2d` given above.

 ### STEP 2: Adding the grammar in the file

 1. The grammar is in the file `SeeDot\seedot\compiler\antlr\seedot.g4`.
-Add the following: (feel free to change symbols if preferred)
+Add the following (feel free to change symbols if preferred):
 ``` bash
     | Conv2d '(' expr ',' expr ','
     '{s' IntConst IntConst '}' ','